 How Do I Fire My Injury Lawyer?

 I am no longer in need of your services.
-(If there was a reason like failure to return calls, laziness, etc, insert that here ) I have decided to handle my case with another attorney and I will need to pick up my file within 14 days.
+(If there was a reason like failure to return calls, laziness, etc, insert that here ) I have decided to handle my case with another attorney (or you can say on your own) and I will need to pick up my file within 14 days.
 Please telephone me at xxx-xxxx when my file is ready to be picked up.

 Then telephone their office to confirm receipt of your letter the next day.
 You should also advise the insurance company in writing that the lawyer no longer represents you.
 An unscrupulous lawyer may try to call and settle your case without your permission.

 If you have questions feel free to contact us.